Fantastic Voyage: Music

 The score was composed and conducted by Leonard Rosenman.
-The composer deliberately wrote no music for the first four reels of the film, before the protagonists enter the human body.
+The composer deliberately wrote no music for the first four reels of the film, before the protagonists enter the body of Dr. Jan Benes (Jean Del Val).
 Rosenman wrote that "the harmony for the entire score is almost completely atonal except for the very end when our heroes grow to normality".

 Reception

 The film received mostly positive reviews and a few criticisms.
-The weekly entertainment-trade magazine Variety gave the film a positive pre-release review, stating, "The lavish production, boasting some brilliant special effects and superior creative efforts, is an entertaining, enlightening excursion through inner space—the body of a man."
-Bosley Crowther of The New York Times wrote, "Yessir, for straight science-fiction, this is quite a film—the most colorful and imaginative since Destination Moon" (1950).
+The weekly entertainment-trade magazine Variety gave the film a positive pre-release review, stating: "The lavish production, boasting some brilliant special effects and superior creative efforts, is an entertaining, enlightening excursion through inner space—the body of a man."
+Bosley Crowther of The New York Times wrote: "Yessir, for straight science-fiction, this is quite a film—the most colorful and imaginative since Destination Moon" (1950).
 Richard Schickel of Life magazine wrote that the rewards would be "plentiful" to audiences who get over the "real whopper" of suspended disbelief required.
 He found that though the excellent special effects and sets could distract from the scenery's scientific purpose in the story, the "old familiar music of science fiction" in lush new arrangements was a "true delight", and the seriousness with which screenwriter Kleiner and director Fleischer treated the story made it more believable and fun.
-Schickel made note of, but dismissed, other critics' allegations of "camp."
+Schickel made note of, but dismissed, other critics' allegations of "camp".

-As of 2025, the film holds a 91% approval rating at review aggregator Rotten Tomatoes from 33 reviews, with an average rating of 7/10.
+As of 2025, the film holds a 91% approval rating at review aggregator Rotten Tomatoes from 35 reviews, with an average rating of 7/10.
 The website's critics consensus reads: "The special effects may be a bit dated today, but Fantastic Voyage still holds up well as an imaginative journey into the human body."